Frequently Asked Questions

 Who is eligible for life insurance coverage?

-in the Wisconsin Retirement System (WRS) for at least six months
+in the Wisconsin Retirement System (WRS)

 are eligible for coverage.
 Employees of local governments who are